Local Food: What To Eat In Romagna, Italy

 …that those claims to Italian food fame belong to Emilia not Romagna.
 You see Emilia Romagna is actually made up of two regions, and Romagna is often overshadowed by its…

-…making a day trip to Venice and then exploring other gems in the region like Verona, Padua, and Cortina.
-Emilia-Romagna This region has relatively fewer travelers so you can go…
+…gems in the region like Prosecco wine country, Verona, Padua, and Cortina d’Ampezzo.
+Emilia-Romagna This region has relatively fewer travelers, so you can go pretty much any time of year….

-…tradizionale originates in the towns of Modena and nearby Reggio Emilia, both in the Emilia-Romagna region.
-Today, you’ll find countless types in the store (from traditional to artificially colored), so…
+…the Emilia-Romagna region.
+Today, you’ll find countless types in the store (from traditional to artificially colored), so let’s dive into its history and production.
+Armed with this knowledge, you’ll be…

 …capitals of Italy, it’s no surprise that most in Emilia Romagna serve traditional pasta dishes like lasagna Bolognese.
 Throughout central Italy, from Bologna through Tuscany and in Le Marche, you’ll…